michaelPotter/TabManager/README.md

 # TabManager

 A simple tab manager.
-See your tabs in a list
+See ALL of your tabs in a list

 ## Building
 Run `make release` to build the extension, `./TabManager.zip`